 But wait, why do things look different?

 And my not-so-recent documents?

 I pull the CD out of the machine and read a date written on it in black marker.

-All my work in the computer was current as of two years ago.
+All my work in the computer was current as of then.